CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Discussion

 \subsection{Expanding the Perceived Boundary of Documentable Knowledge}

-Our study revealed a significant gap between the knowledge that lab members possessed and what they felt was appropriate to document.
+Our study revealed a gap between the knowledge that lab members possessed and what they felt was appropriate to document.
 Many participants hesitated to share context-specific experiences that may be generalizable and beneficial to their peers.
 This reluctance appears to stem from an implicit expectation that documentation should be universal, authoritative, and permanent—creating a high bar for contribution that excludes valuable experiential knowledge and partial solutions.
-As an alternative, participants also recognized significant value in case-based information and partial policies that could provide personalized guidance even when comprehensive documentation was unavailable.
+Participants also recognized value in case-based information and partial policies that could provide personalized guidance when comprehensive documentation was unavailable.

 This challenge is well-studied: from early work on organizational memory systems~\cite{conklin1997designing} to research on knowledge sharing barriers~\cite{ackerman2013sharing}, studies have consistently identified the difficulty of capturing informal knowledge due to cultural and technical barriers toward outcome-focused documentation.
-As a result, much valuable knowledge remains trapped in individual experience rather than being shared with future lab members.
+Moreover, research has shown that knowledge needs in document work are inherently role-dependent and context-specific~\cite{jahanbakhsh2022understanding}, challenging assumptions of universal documentation.
+Prior work on enterprise wikis found that members only occasionally contributed despite recognizing documentation value, often requiring explicit requests from managers~\cite{10.1145/1822258.1822283, kiniti2013wikis}.
+CHOIR addressed this barrier by embedding documentation opportunities within natural conversation flows.
+Participants noted that the knowledge extraction feature made contributing informal knowledge feel less burdensome, as it transformed ongoing discussions into documentation without requiring separate writing effort.
+This suggests that conversational AI systems can provide lightweight pathways for capturing experiential knowledge that traditional documentation systems have struggled to elicit.